opencv/opencv/modules/features2d/doc/common_interfaces_of_generic_descriptor_matchers.rst

 -----------------------------------
 .. c:function:: Ptr<GenericDescriptorMatcher>\\GenericDescriptorMatcher::clone( bool emptyTrainData ) const

-    Clone the matcher.
+    Clones the matcher.

-    :param emptyTrainData: If emptyTrainData is false the method create deep copy of the object, i.e. copies both parameters and train data.
-If emptyTrainData is true the method create object copy with current parameters but with empty train data.
+    :param emptyTrainData: If ``emptyTrainData`` is false, the method creates a deep copy of the object, that is, copies both parameters and train data.
+If ``emptyTrainData`` is true, the method creates an object copy with the current parameters but with empty train data.

 .. index:: OneWayDescriptorMatcher